 - Preventable injury kills more Canadian children than any disease, and more youth than all other causes combined.

-We have made improvements in the area of injury prevention, but there’s still more work to be done.
+We have made improvements in the area of injury prevention, but there’s still more work to do.